MHuzaifaRauf/DSA-project/README.md

     ```

 ## Usage
-Unleash the power of exploration:
+Embark on the journey of exploration:

 1. Launch the application.
 2. Choose your adventure (News, Restaurants, Hotels, or Museums).